Juan-Jones/blogsphere/content/blog/what-is-a-blog.md

 ---
 title: "What is a Blog"
-description: "Discover the essence of blogging and its significance with our insightful guide.
+description: "Discover the essence of blogging and its significance.
 Explore the diverse realms of blogging, from its definition to its multifaceted purposes."
 image: "images/post/blog-101.jpg"
 date: 2024-02-21T18:19:25+06:00
 categories: ["monetizing"]